polytypic/fastener/README.md

 As can be seen, the zipper is just a simple JSON object and the `focus` is the `data` object that we gave to [`F.toZipper`](#toZipper).
-However, you should use the zipper combinators to operate on zippers rather than rely on the exact format of the zipper object.
+However, you should use the zipper combinators to operate on zippers rather than rely on their exact format.

 Let's then move into the `contents` property of the object using [`F.downTo`](#downTo):